The Top Privacy Instant Messengers On The Market Right Now

 1. Briar

 Briar is one of the leading instant messaging apps for privacy.
-While it lacks many functionality other messaging apps have, Briar offers a completely safe and private experience.
-In fact, it’s one of the most popular instant messaging apps for journalists and others that are in a dangerous situations and need to maintain personal privacy as much as possible.
-One of the more appealing features of Briar is that it doesn’t need an internet connection to function, as it’s able to also use a device’s Bluetooth to connect to other Briar clients, perfect for those in areas where there is Internet-related infrastructure damage or heavy censorship.
+While it lacks many features other messaging apps have, Briar offers a completely safe and private experience.
+In fact, it’s one of the most popular instant messaging apps for journalists and others in a dangerous situation who must maintain personal privacy as much as possible.
+One of the more appealing features of Briar is that it doesn’t need an internet connection to function, as it can also use a device’s Bluetooth to connect to other Briar clients, perfect for those in areas where there is Internet-related infrastructure damage or heavy censorship.